 Price: $80 increase for regular 7 while 7 Pro was in a new category with a $669 price.

-It was the first time OnePlus phone to launch in the States officially, and it was an instant hit.
+It was the first time the OnePlus phone launched in the States officially, and it was an instant hit.
 The Flagship ambitions were crystal clear as the regular 7 wasn’t available in the States, only the Pro.

 A League of Own:

-In the Fall, they released two iterative upgrades to the phones, the OnePlus 7T, and 7T Pro.
-The notable updates were additional 2GB RAM and internal storage bump to 256GB.
+They released two iterative upgrades to the phones in the Fall, the OnePlus 7T and 7T Pro.
+The notable updates were additional 2GB RAM and an internal storage bump to 256GB.

-The 7T pro was not made available in the States, but the regular 7T was, yeah, we know very confusing.
-It was the 7 with 90Hz display and triple camera.
+The 7T pro was not made available in the States, but the regular 7T was, yeah, we know, very confusing.
+It was the 7 with a 90Hz display and triple camera.